 It comes with the territory.

-One of my college professors likened our digestive tract to “a giant donut hole,” and when you really think about it, it’s pretty accurate.
-Substances enter our giant donut hole, a lot of processes and exchanges take place, and then substances come out the other end of our giant donut hole.
+One of my college professors likened our digestive tracts to a giant donut hole, and when you really think about it, it’s pretty accurate.
+Food enters our giant donut hole, a lot of stuff happens to it in order for us to extract nutrients, and then what we don’t need comes out the other end.

-And I happen to find all of this very fascinating.
+And I happen to find that very fascinating.

 So, as my self-care practice for the day, I attended a workshop on the Human Gut Microbiome at Bastyr University in Kenmore, WA.

 The human gut contains trillions of microbial cells, commonly referred to as microbiata, and each of these microbial cells contains unique genes that have an impact on the human body.
 The microbiata produce metabolic signals, many of which we don’t yet fully understand.